 The beauty of breast implants is that the benefits extend well beyond the breasts.
 For instance, if you are pear shaped, enhancing the size of your breasts creates a more balanced figure.
 Your abdomen will look smaller, and you will look like you have lost some weight.
 Women with “broad” or “strong” shoulders often benefit from larger breasts because their shoulders appear more balanced and less generous.
 Ample “bootie” is well balanced with some fullness on top.
 And curves are a great way to enhance those who are thin and narrow.
 Read my blog post about how the benefits go beyond breasts.

-Choosing your size by simply requesting an “A, B, C or D” won’t work for most patients because there is no standard breast cup measurement and you need to visualize what actual volume implant works best for your body type.
+Choosing your breast size by simply requesting an “A, B, C or D” won’t work for most patients because there is no standard breast cup measurement and you need to visualize what actual volume implant works best for your body type.
 This is a shot in the dark.
 Computer generated examples of size changes on your figure are just that—computer generated.
-If you want to know exactly what you will look like with an implant of a specific shape and volume, simply try them on, look in the mirror and give each your rating!
+If you want to know exactly what you will look like with a breast implant of a specific shape and volume, simply try them on, look in the mirror and give each your rating!

 Silicone vs. Saline

 Currently, there are three breast implant manufactures that sell FDA approved implants in the US market.
 They are Allergan, Mentor and Sientra.
-Both silicone and saline implants are widely popular.
+Both silicone implants and saline implants are widely popular.
 About 90 percent of implants sold in America are the silicone variety.
 As you can probably determine after visiting my website, the majority of implants chosen in my practice are silicone.
 This is a patient’s decision, which is only made after appropriate education regarding the pros and cons of the two implant types.

 In November of 2006, the Food and Drug Administration approved the use of silicone implants after having removed them from the American market 14 years prior.
 Their reintroduction to the market was due to the lack of any scientific evidence that silicone is associated with disease conditions or adverse effects to your health (there was no evidence).
-The most convincing argument that favors silicone implants over saline comes from patients who have had experience with both.
+The most convincing argument that favors silicone breast implants over saline comes from patients who have had experience with both.
 They almost unanimously recommend the silicone implants — they feel softer and more comfortable, as if a part of their breast rather than separate from their breast.
 The breast implant and the natural breast behave as one.

 |Do they cause disease?||No||No|